 may remove Participants from the agreement at any time.
 Participants may propose modifications or amendments to this Agreement at any time.
 The Administrator shall inform Participants of modifications or amendments to this Agreement as they are issued.

 The Attorney General, after consultation with the Chairman of the FTC and the Administrator, may terminate or modify, in writing, this Agreement or Plan of Action at any time, and may remove Participants from the agreement at any time.
 If the Attorney General decides to use this authority, the Attorney General will notify the Chairperson as soon as possible, who will in turn notify Participants.

+Notwithstanding the foregoing, in no event will any modification or amendment to the Agreement by the Administrator or the Attorney General be binding on any Participant in the event that such Participant provides the withdrawal notice required by Section D within 10 days after receiving notice of such modification or amendment.

 H. Expenses